Marlow14/IntermediateNode/Demos/Ch04-Database/2migrations-example/README.md

 ## Steps

+1. IOpen a terminal at this folder.

 1. View `package.json` dependencies and run `npm install`

-1. View the `knexfile.js` and open the corresponding database with the appropriate client software
+1. View the `knexfile.js` and open the corresponding database with the appropriate client software.
+Expand to the list of tables and see which tables are present.

 1. Execute this from the command line
 ``` npx knex migrate:make create_products ```